mgao6767/mingze-gao/docs/index.md

 ## News

+- 2024-06-18: Glad to receive the Data Horizons Research Funding 2024 at the Macquarie University.
+Great team work!
 - 2024-02-07: My paper ["Borrower Technology Similarity and Bank Loan Contracting"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4579677) with Yunying Huang, Steven Ongena and Eliza Wu has been accepted for presentation at the **SFS Cavalcade 2024**.
 - 2024-01-02: My new position as a **Lecturer in Finance** at the Macquarie Business School starts!
 - 2023-11-23: Incredibly honoured to receive the **FIRN 2023 The Brattle Group Best Paper Award** for my paper ["Lone (Loan) Wolf Pack Risk"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4331418) with Iftekhar Hasan, Buhui Qiu and Eliza Wu.